WillSams/go-hotel-reservation-service/README.md

-# Go Lang Example - Hotel Reservation Service
+# GoLang Example - Hotel Reservation Service

 This is still a work-in-progress, the tests are broken.